"In the beginner's mind there are many possibilities, in the expert's mind there are few."

 Active Shadow: The Manipulator

-The Manipulator focuses on having answers because he fears mystery and wants control.
-He uses knowledge as a weapon rather than as a path to understanding.
+The Manipulator needs answers because he fears mystery and wants control.
+He uses knowledge as a weapon rather than a path to understanding.
 Information becomes a shield, not a bridge.

 Passive Shadow: The Dummy

 The Dummy feels humiliated by not knowing, so he hides his curiosity and pretends to know.
-He misses opportunities to learn and stagnates.
+He misses chances to learn and stagnates.

-The Mature Magician celebrates questions as doorways to discovery and growth.
+The Mature Magician celebrates questions as doorways to growth.

 Near Enemies: False Versions